auzuma/.github/profile/README.md

 ### ☁️ **Memaro – The Cloud Reinvented**
 A decentralized, **indestructible** data storage system that lasts **forever** (until you make a **full-scale delete** to your data, of course).

-🔗 More details coming soon—Memaro is set to **change the game in cloud storage!**!
+🔗 More details coming soon—Memaro is set to **change the game in cloud storage!**

 ### 👀 Get an Early Look